frappe/bench/README.md

 	sudo python install.py --production --user [frappe-user]

-use --user flag to create a user and install using that user
+use --user flag to create a user and install using that user (By default, the script will create a user with the username frappe if the --user flag is not used.)

 	python install.py --develop --user [frappe-user]